 Cherry Ice may be served instead of the cream, or both.
 Of course, this is meant for company only.

-1 lb fresh strawberries, 2 eggs, 3 gills milk, 3 gills cream, 6 ounces sugar, a few drops of carmine.
+1 pound fresh strawberries, 2 eggs, 3 gills milk, 3 gills cream, 6 ounces sugar, a few drops of carmine (red food coloring).
 Sprinkle the strawberries with the sugar and allow them to stand a little while, then rub them through a hair sieve.

 Make custard of eggs and milk, and when cold, mix with the whipped cream and puree of strawberries.
-Put all into the charged ice cream freezer and freeze dry.
+Put all into the charged ice cream freezer and freeze.